MilesCranmer/better_names/README.md

     - The sharper the maximum likelihood peak is with respect to a parameter, the higher the Fisher information.
 - **Fully Marginalized Likelihood** = Bayes Evidence
     - Credit to David Hogg
-- **Sea Level** = Background Noise
+- **Sea Level** = Background noise term (in a mixture model)
     - Noise is used for too many things.
-"Sea Level" intuitively matches the sense of the minimum probability at any point - with mixture components rising up out of the sea.
+For specific settings, "background noise" may be better suited as a name.
+But for mixture models in general, "sea Level" intuitively matches the sense of the minimum probability at any point - with mixture components rising up out of the sea.

 ## Astro/physics